 CEOS response:

 CEOS notes the importance of understanding these patterns.
-Data from a range of current, planned, and considered CEOS missions and instruments, such as GCOM-C (vegetation conditions), SMAP (surface freeze/thaw state), AirMOSS-P (Freeze/Thaw boundaries), AMSR-2, will support work in this area.
+Data from a range of current, planned, and considered CEOS missions and instruments, such as GCOM-C (vegetation conditions), SMOS, ASCAT, SMAP (surface freeze/thaw state), AirMOSS-P (Freeze/Thaw boundaries) and BIOMASS, AMSR-2, will support work in this area.
 CEOS further notes that CEOS Agencies have supported research in this area.

-CEOS suggests that the GEO IGWCO more clearly articulate the measurements required, which will help identify any specific gaps and opportunities in current and planned measurements.
+CEOS suggests that the GEO IGWCO more clearly articulate the measurements required, which will help identify any specific gaps and opportunities in current and planned measurements including merging datasets (see E.1).

 Proposed CEOS action for C.9: The recommendation has been already addressed by CEOS agencies and no new CEOS action is required unless additional observation requirements are identified.